HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ```

 Like a Python, PHP, or JavaScript script, we need an interperter to run this HVML program.
-From the interpreter's perspective, each element in an HVML program defines an action to execute.
+From the interpreter's perspective, each element in an HVML program defines an operation to perform.
-You know that a valid HTML document defines a DOM (Document Object Model) tree, and a web browser can render the HTML document in a window.
+You know that a valid HTML document defines a DOM (Document Object Model) tree, and a web browser renders the DOM tree in a window.
-Similarly, a valid HVML program also defines a DOM tree, and the interpreter can execute the HVML program.
+Similarly, a valid HVML program also defines a DOM tree, and the interpreter executes the DOM tree.
 In other words, a browser renders an HTML document, while an HVML interprerter executes an HVML program.

-The interpreter executes the HVML program from the root element, i.e., the `hvml` element, in depth-first order.
+The interpreter executes the DOM tree from the root element, i.e., the `hvml` element, in depth-first order.
-When executing the `hvml` element, because the `target` attribute have the value `html`, the interperter will generate an HTML document.
+When executing the `hvml` element, because the `target` attribute has the value `html`, the interperter will generate an HTML document.
 After executed the `hvml` element, the iterperter continues to execute the `body` element and the `p` element in sequence.
-After execute the `p` element, because there is no any element in the DOM tree, the interpreter will stop.
+When the interpreter executed the `p` element, because there is no any element in the DOM tree, the interpreter will stop to execute the DOM tree.

+The interpreter perform every element according to the tag name, the attributes, and the content.
+The tag name defines the operation to perform, and the attributes and the contents defines the arguments when performing the operation.
+For ease of understanding, you can think of an HVML element as a function and the attributes and the contents as the arguments when calling the function.

+HVML introduces about 20 tags for different operations:

+- `hvml`, `head`, and `body` are called `frame tags`; they are used to define the frame of an HVML program.
+- `archetype`, `achedata`, `error`, and `except` are called `template tags`; they are used to define parameterized templates.
+- `init`, `test`, `iterate`, `define`, `call`, `include`, `load`, `exit`, `return`, `update`, `back`, and other tags use verbs are called `verb tags`, they are used to define an action to operate a data, the target document, or the virtual machine.

+Any tags other than the above are called `foreign tags`.
+For an element defined by a foreign tag, HVML assigns a default and uniform operation:
+evaluting the attribute values and the contents, then copying them to the target document.

-For now, you know that the interpreter will just copy the contents of `body` and `p` elements to the target HTML document.
+For your first HVML program, the interpreter will generate an empty HTML document, and just copy the contents of `body` and `p` elements to the target HTML document.
 As a result, the HVML program generates an HTML document, which is same as the HTML file I given earlier.

 The great thing about HVML is that, you can use markups to define a program which may have a complex control flow.
 You can also use flexible expressions to generate dynamic contents for your target document.

-This tutorial will show you the most exciting features of HVML,
-     especially those features that are different from common programming languages.
-You will find that you can master the basic principles and methods of HVML programming in a very short time, say, in 30 minutes.

-Let's enjoy it.

 ## Preparation